 All that changed when I started travelling.
 I realised that if you wait for the perfect hiking conditions, you’ll never go hiking at all.
 When you’re travelling, you only have a limited time in each place and you have to make that time count.

-With a little encouragement to just lace up my walking boots, get over myself and explore a little bit, I discovered that hiking is great in all seasons.
-If I hadn’t been hiking in Spring, Summer, Autumn and Winter, I would’ve missed out on so much – not only the natural seasonal differences, but also incredible walks and views in countries that I might not ever return to.
+With a little encouragement to just lace up my walking boots, get over myself and explore, I discovered that hiking is great in all seasons.
+If I hadn’t just gone for it and hiked whatever the weather, I would’ve missed out on so much.

 Teapot Mountain: sounds like something out of Alice in Wonderland, right?
 In Taiwan’s Summer heat, you’re almost lightheaded enough to believe it is an hallucinogenic landscape from Lewis Carroll’s world.
-After pulling yourself up the rocky outcrop with a rope bolted into the mountain side, you can climb inside the teapot and look out over Jinguashi and the Pacific Ocean.
+After pulling yourself up the rocky outcrop with a rope bolted into the mountainside, you can climb inside the teapot and look out over Jinguashi and the Pacific Ocean.
 If you’re a strong climber, you can haul yourself up a vertical rock face onto the spout and explore further around the rocks.
 I have really fond memories of this hike because it was a ‘birthday hike’ organised by Luke.

 Hiking along the River Yar is easy walking compared to the other three seasonal hikes!
-The path heads out past an old mill house and into woodlands, snaking alongside the river for miles.
+The path is flat.
+It heads out past an old mill house and into woodlands, snaking alongside the river for miles.
 In the Autumn, the woods are coloured with shades of amber and the light rain makes the area smell fresh and earthy.
 I was lucky enough to go on this walk a few times now as Luke’s family and their friends often rent out the Old Mill at the start of the walk for group holidays.

-My first ever hike in ice and snow, and I was as scared as a camel in the Arctic.
+My first ever hike in ice and snow – and I was as scared as a camel in the Arctic.
 Trekking up Mt.
 Kościelec in Poland‘s High Tatras takes a lot of determination.
-In Winter, the route is mostly steep icy slopes interspersed with pockets of soft snow that swallow your feet and ankles.
+We went in Winter and the route is mostly steep icy slopes interspersed with pockets of soft snow that swallow your feet and ankles during that season.
 However, when you make it above cloud level, mountain peaks jut out through the wispy cumulus like King’s with their stony crowns.
 Fortunately, we were Couchsurfing with an amazing couple who shoved us straight in their hot sauna when they saw how red our fingers were we were from the cold.